wakame-tech/scrapbox_to_latex/README.md

 # scrapbox_to_latex
-A Scrapbox convertor that convert to latex's sections.
+A Scrapbox convertor that convert to latex files.

 ## usage
 ### scrapbox.json